flxbl-io/docs-sfp/running-sfp-as-a-server/installing-sfp-server/self-hosted-supabase-configuration.md

 ### What You'll Need

-* A server with at least 8GB RAM (EC2 with Ubuntu preferred, as this guide uses `apt` commands)
+* A server with at least 8GB RAM and 25GB SSD storage (EC2 with Ubuntu preferred, as this guide uses `apt` commands)
 * A domain name (like `supabase.yourdomain.com`)
 * Basic command line knowledge